E. Steven Dummit, III , MD

 Former Advisory Board Member, Selective Mutism Foundation, Inc.

 “Children who are mute must have been traumatized.”
 This is what I call the Hollywood version of mutism.
 It makes for good drama, such as in the rock opera Tommy and the movie The Piano, but it does not correspond to the usual reality of the children I have seen.
 While cases of mutism have occurred as a result of a child being abused or emotionally or physically traumatized, it seems to be very rare.
 I have not yet seen such a case, where a child spoke normally until a traumatic incident and then stopped speaking.
 Such cases are documented in the medical literature case reports, but in the two systematic studies, including 50 children evaluated by our group at Columbia and 30 evaluated by Drs.
-Black and Uhde at NIMH, no children were found to have such a history.
-A report in 1980 by Hayden described “traumatic mutism” as a subgroup of cases reported in a chart review study, but in the paper it is stated that where police or social service reports could be found to document child abuse, the reports always indicated that a child was abused because they were not speaking, not the other way around.
+Black and Uhde at NIMH, no child was found to have such a history.
+A report in 1980 by Hayden described “traumatic mutism” as a subgroup of cases reported in a chart review study.
+But in the paper, it is always stated in police or social service reports found to document child abuse that a child was abused because they were not speaking, not the other way around.
 Why the author considered this “traumatic mutism” is a mystery.
 Like so many other psychiatric disorders, it seems that being excessively shy and mute makes a child vulnerable to being taken advantage of or abused.
 This is a general problem in the mental health field and in our society, confusing cause and effect between bad experiences and mental disorders.
 Many parents have reported to me that they were suspected of child abuse, some even have been investigated by child welfare agencies, because their child did not talk in school.
 It is assumed that such children “must be hiding some deep, dark secret” about the family, or an abusive situation, as the reason for mutism.

 Current thinking is that social anxiety disorders are more of a biologically-based abnormality than a neurotic problem based on an emotional conflict.
 Further, our studies and my clinical experience indicate that older children, who have suffered longer with Selective Mutism, are more resistant to all forms of treatment, taking a much longer time and more intensive combination of behavioral and pharmacologic treatment to get improvement.
 Therefore, I recommend starting treatment as soon as one sees impairment in school that lasts more than the first few weeks.
 Begin treatment when the child is young and the disorder is easier to treat.
 Do not wait to see if a child will outgrow it when it has persisted beyond the first few weeks of school.